dreipol/vue-ui/src/components/form/README.md

 ```

 #### Model provider with multiple checkboxes

-Here you can see an example of `ui-checkbox` inputs bound to a model provider.
+This is an example of a `ui-checkbox` inputs bound to a model provider.
-Assuming that the `value` is an array containing none or many items of `['one', 'two', 'three']`
+Assuming that the `value` is an array containing none or multiple items of `['one', 'two', 'three']`

 ```vue
 <ui-model-provider v-model="value">